• Skip to primary navigation

 Our second batch of chicks last spring included 10 day-old Barred Plymouth Rocks.
 And this was a great option.

-One of the best chicken breeds for backyard coop poultry in the north, this breeds has a beautiful black and white barred colouring.
+One of the best chicken breeds for backyard coop poultry in the north, this breed has a beautiful black and white barred colouring.

-Barred Plymouth Rock chickens suit the cold well, and enjoy a reputation as a watchdog breed for chickens.
+Barred Plymouth Rock chickens suit the cold well and enjoy a reputation as a watchdog breed for chickens.
 This means they will help take care of the rest of your flock.
 And they will alert you to predators.
-In our area this includes bear, wolves, coyotes, pine Martens, lynx, and eagles.
+In our area, this includes bears, wolves, coyotes, pine Martens, lynx, and eagles.

 Barred Rocks also make great pets.
-Their temperament works well with children and other pets including a mixed breed flock.
+Their temperament works well with children and other pets, including a mixed-breed flock.
 Barred Plymouth Rock breeds also suit city or suburban environments as they don't make much noise.
-They do, however, prefer to free range but will tolerate being confined if needed.
+However, they prefer to free range but will tolerate being confined if needed.

-Egg wise, your Barred Plymouth Rock chickens will lay four to five large brown eggs each weekly.
-That means each chicken could lay approximately 280 per year.
-This makes them another strong dual purpose chicken breed for backyard coops in the north.
+Egg-wise, your Barred Plymouth Rock chickens will lay four to five large brown eggs each week.
+That means each chicken could lay approximately 280 eggs per year.
+This makes them another strong dual-purpose chicken breed for backyard coops in the north.
 In fact, our biggest Barred Rock Chickens weighed in at close to seven pounds.

 For more information on types of chicken breeds suitable in North America, visit the Library of Congress site.